AngelMagoola/Software-construction/README.md

 Version control systems (VCS) like Git are essential for team-based software development.
 They provide structure, safety, and collaboration capabilities that transform  individual coding into organized, efficient teamwork.

-## Core Functions of Version Control in Teams.
+## Version Control in Teams ensures the following:

 ### 1. Complete Change History and Accountability.
 - Every change to the code is recorded :